Top 100 Universities in the UK 2026 (Full List)

 4. University of Edinburgh

-The University of Edinburgh is in Edinburgh, Scotland, and began in 1582.
+The University of Edinburgh is in Edinburgh, Scotland, and was founded in 1582.
 It is among the top universities globally.
 The university is famous for its strong departments like Arts and Humanities, English Literature, and Artificial Intelligence.
 Additionally, this university has many notable alumni, including Charles Darwin, Alexander Graham Bell, and J.K.
 Rowling.

 Edinburgh is the eighth-largest UK university by enrolment.
 It maintains ties with the royal family.
 Princess Anne has served as chancellor since 2011.
 Its campus features Old College and McEwan Hall, with Arthur’s Seat nearby.
 The university stands out for its rich history, academic excellence, and vibrant student life.